Giada Tu Thanh

 The Department of Health has launched the Fleming Fund, a £265 million one health programme, to support low and middle income countries (LMICs) in tackling antimicrobial resistance (AMR).
 The aim of the Fleming Fund is to improve laboratory capacity and diagnosis as well as data and surveillance of AMR in LMICs through a one health approach: building capacity to collect drug resistance data; enabling the sharing of drug resistance data locally, regionally and internationally; collating data on AMR; and encouraging the application of these data to promote the rational use of antimicrobials.
 Itad has been contracted to deliver an independent evaluation of the Fleming Fund country and regional level projects.

-Giada is leading on Contribution Analysis to assess how far the outputs of the portfolio of country and regional grants have contributed, or will contribute, to the outcomes and impact of the overarching Fleming Fund.
+As Project Manager and core team member, Giada is leading on Contribution Analysis to assess how far the outputs of the portfolio of country and regional grants have contributed, or will contribute, to the outcomes and impact of the overarching Fleming Fund.
+She is also leading on integrating a gender sensitive approach into the evaluation.

 (Global Fund) - Consultant